brianyiktaktsui/Skymap/README.md

 ## Methods
 ### Slides
 **Google docs and slides with links pointing to jupyter-notebook**:
-The numbers from the jupyternobook will be different from the manuscript as there are more data incoperated everyday.
-The hope is that it can help you understand how I got each number and figures from the manuscript.
+The numbers from the jupyternobook will be different from the manuscript as there are more data being incoperated everyday.
+The hope is that it can help you understand each number and figures from the manuscript.

 |Title| Mansucript URL | Figures URL |
 | ---: | ---: |---: |